-Pre-requisites: CS 270, CS 280

-Objectives: The objective of this course is to describe and analyze algorithms on the ADT such as table, queue, binary tree, and linked list.
+Pre-requisites: CS 270, CS 280 Objectives: The objective of this course is to describes: The objective of this course is to describe and analyze algorithms on the ADT such as table, queue, binary tree, and linked list.
 Particular emphasis is placed on studying the correctness and efficiency of these algorithms.

-CS 350 Advanced Computer Graphics II.
-3 cr
+CS 350 Advanced Computer Graphics II, 3 cr